cwangjiang/Takens_protein/README.md

 - Use main.cpp to compute pairwise distances, and generate about 500 pivots, if 100,000 is too much and runs slow, we can try this on a smaller sampling of 10,000 points.
 Determine the Ncut first, and try different rcut.

-- Then using 'loadingfile.m' to load the pairwise distance into matlab.
+- Then using `loadingfile.m` to load the pairwise distance into matlab.

 - Use dMap.m to conduct diffusion maps on the pivots.